 If coming from San Jose or from Liberia you can rent a car from close to the airport (but free transportation to the rental car office is provided from the airport).

 We suggest using Adobe because they are the most trustworthy rental car company in this country (in our opinion) and we have a 10% discount for you.
 You can read more about renting a car here.

 Although you can take the bus to Santa Teresa we suggest renting a car and driving.
 The reason we suggest this is because Santa Teresa is great but if you are in the area you will probably want to explore other spots as well.

-We suggest depending on a rental car while in Montezuma.
+We suggest depending on a rental car while in Santa Teresa.
 The downtown area and beaches are easily accessible by foot, but you’ll probably want to take day trips while you are here and that is easiest to do by car.